This article originally appeared on VICE Canada.

-Much of the response to the Report has focused on whether residential school policy does or doesn't count as cultural genocide, or wondered why 'cultural.'
+Much of the response to the report has focused on whether residential school policy does or doesn't count as cultural genocide, or wondered at the use of the term "cultural genocide."
 People have inevitably questioned what this might have to do with the Holocaust.
-For some Canadians, the word "genocide" is enough to jar them into taking notice.
+For some Canadians, the word genocide is enough to jar them into taking notice.
 The stories undoubtedly deserve attention—seven generations of children torn from their parents' arms, beaten, shamed, broken, disappeared.
 Children in residential schools were more likely to die there than Canadian soldiers were in World War II.
 Look closely, and "genocide" won't seem like too strong a word.

 Residential schools were a means to an end.
 No Indigenous people meant "no reserves, no Treaties, and no Aboriginal rights."
 Even early colonial administrators and lawmakers knew that these territories weren't terra nullius—weren't empty.
 This land needed to be emptied, in order that it could be filled with Canada.
 It didn't work, which is why we are even talking about this.